Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 Army Alphabet Code is a code used by the Military in which each letter of the alphabet is assigned a specific number.
 This code can be used to spell out words and phrases.

-The code can also be used to send messages through Morse code.
-The code was developed in the early 1800s and is still in use today.
+The code can also serve the purpose of transmitting messages using Morse code.
+The code was developed in the early 1800s and is still used today.

 The Army recruits have been using a secret code to communicate for years.

 The code, known as the Army Alphabet Code, is a series of letters that stand for different words and phrases.
-This code has been used by the Army since World War I and is still in use today.
+The Army has used this code since World War I, which is still used today.

-The Army Alphabet Code is based on the 26 letters of the English alphabet.
+The Army Alphabet Code is based on the 26 English alphabet letters.
 Each letter has a corresponding word or phrase that it stands for.
 For example, A is for “attention,” B is for “by order,” C is for “cease fire,” and so on.

-The Army Alphabet Code can be used in both written form and spoken form.
+The Army Alphabet Code can be used in written and spoken forms.

 Conclusion Points